ncgustafson/vorto_algorithmic_challenge/README.md

 # vorto_algorithmic_challenge

 A solution to the vorto algorithmic challenge using a nearest neighbor heuristic, along with intra and inter relocation improvement heuristics.
+Inspiration for the hueristics came from this article: https://arxiv.org/pdf/2303.04147.pdf